OtabekAz/qa5-project/_DOCS/user/register.md

 * The field should contain at least one any character in any language.
 * Numbers of characters in the field - unlimited.

+#### English level

+This field is to obtain information on the user’s English proficiency level.
+Offered 9 items:
+* Zero
+* Beginner
+* Elementary
+* Pre-intermediate
+* Intermediate
+* Upper intermediate
+* Advanced
+* Proficient
+* Native

+ The user is expected to pick only one option, and the green check-mark will show up immediately after the user click on his/her choice from the breakdown.

 ##### Submit Button